siffi26/Judging-a-Book-by-its-Cover/README.md

 - `book30-listing-train.csv` : The csv file containing 51,300 rows for training dataset.
 - `book30-listing-test.csv` : The csv file containing 5,700 rows for testing dataset.

 I already created the image dataset from urls included in the csv files above for training and testing.
+(But, if you want, you can also download the image files with the file "load_images.py" I uploaded with.)

 So download that image dataset from the urls below and also save it to `Judging-a-Book-by-its-Cover/dataset`.